fasttime/JScrewIt/README.md

 ##### Notes

+If the input string is too complex to be encoded, this function throws an `Error` with the message "Encoding failed".
+Also, an out of memory condition may occur when processing very large data.

-This function throws a `ReferenceError` if some unknown features are specified.
+If some unknown features are specified, a `ReferenceError` is thrown.

 #### <code>**JScrewIt.FEATURE_INFOS**</code>